 Additionally, the government continues to exercise an excessive level of price controls in the market.
 Patent protection must also increase in order to secure the high risks and costs of life science research and business activity.

-The Importance of Translation
+The Brazilian Life Science Industry: The Importance of Translation

 The Brazilian life science industry is on course to becoming a hot spot for scientific innovation in the coming years.
 To help firms form relationships with Brazilian life science companies, and to remain complaint with Brazilian law, professional translation will be needed.